-If you’re not ready to commit to a year-long membership, there are still ways to shop at Costco.
-Members are allowed to bring up to two guests.
-So if you want to check out the selection and compare prices, ask a friend or family member with a membership if you can tag along.
+If you’re not ready to commit to a membership, there's still ways you can shop at Costco.
+If you want to check out the selection and compare prices, ask a friend or family member with a membership if you can tag along, as members are allowed to bring children and up to two guests.
 See something you like?
-The Costco member will need to make the purchase for you — cashiers check membership cards at checkout — but afterward you can simply pay your buddy back.
+The Costco member will need to make the purchase for you — the cashiers look at membership cards at checkout — but afterward you can simply pay your friend back.

-If you want to shop on your own without a membership, give that same friend or family member the money to purchase a Costco Shop Card (formerly Costco Cash Card) for you.
+Alternatively, if you want to shop on your own without a membership, give that same friend or family member the money to purchase a Costco Shop Card for you.
 These cards are treated like cash and can be bought for as little as $25 (and go up to $2,000 in value).
 Non-members can use a Costco Shop Card to enter, shop and pay at any Costco location.

 And if you prefer online shopping, anyone can make a purchase at Costco.com.
 However, the product selection is limited for non-members, and non-members also may face an additional surcharge on orders.